|Clinical Specialization: Child and Family

 The specialization enables students to focus their elective coursework, externship placements, and research projects in order to develop a higher level of competency in child and family therapy.
 Students completing this specialization should be able to compete for selective clinical child internships and postdoctoral fellowships, as well as entry-level clinical child positions.
 The child and family specialization is coordinated by Drs.
 David Glenwick and David Chabot.

 The requirements to fulfill the child and family specialization are the following:

 - At least one year of clinical externship in a child/family facility

-Note that the Child and Family concentration, like the other concentrations within the Clinical Psychology program (Forensic and Health/Neuropsychology ) does not accept applications per se.
-These concentrations are available to ANY interested doctoral student within the Clinical Psychology program.
+Note that the Child and Family specialization, like the other specializations within the Clinical Psychology program (Forensic and Health/Neuropsychology ) does not accept applications per se.
+These specializations are available to ANY interested doctoral student within the Clinical Psychology program.
 Interested applicants must apply to the Clinical Psychology Doctoral program.
 Those students seeking additional information are encouraged to contact one of the faculty members directly (preferably via email).

 - A predoctoral research project and/or dissertation on a topic within the child/family area, under the mentorship of either of the specialization faculty (Drs.
 Chabot and Glenwick)